kedacore/keda-docs/content/docs/2.14/scalers/datadog.md

 ## Using the Datadog Cluster Agent

 With this method, the Datadog scaler will be connecting to the Datadog Cluster Agent to retrieve the query values that will be used to drive the KEDA scaling events.
-This reduces the risk of reaching rate limits for the Datadog API.
+This reduces the risk of reaching rate limits for the Datadog API, as the Cluster Agent retrieves metric values in batches.

 ### Deploy the Datadog Cluster Agent with enabled external metrics